Meet Cindy Trussell

 Talking to professors, as well as an openness to new experiences and learning, shaped and influenced her own educational path.
 As a kid, she thought she’d be an architect.
 She loved perusing the house plans that her dad, an electrical contractor, brought home.
 In high school she did an architecture summer study at the University of Michigan, and even put together a portfolio.
 But her senior year she decided to major in physics instead.
 She excelled in math and science.

 Then she studied abroad in Adelaide, Australia, and wound up taking all of her science classes there, including an Introduction to Biology course team-taught by professors in different disciplines.
 “Everybody who was teaching made it fun and super exciting.
 It was fantastic,” she said.
 Those classes led her to switch to a biology major.
-She tacked on marine close up of a brood patch on a yellow and black songbirdscience because the University of Miami had a strong marine science program, not because she was ever crazy about dolphins or anything like that, she says.
+She tacked on marine science because the University of Miami had a strong marine science program, not because she was ever crazy about dolphins or anything like that, she says.
 She also knew that she wanted to do a senior thesis project, so after talking through options with five different professors, she chose a project studying the Boat-tailed grackle.

 “I knew nothing about birds at the time.
 In fact, it’s so disappointing that that happened after my year in Australia.
 All of the birds I could have seen—the Superb fairywren, all the different parrots, I paid zero attention to them.”